We are now taking booking requests for our looms for

 4-6 sessions are great for sampling + 1-2 fully formed thoughts/pieces.

 Rental fees are paid to reserve LMRM’s open hours and exclusive access to the equipment.
 This DOES NOT mean every moment of your reservation will be spent actively throwing a shuttle in front of the loom.
 Our check-in and check-out processes take time and are essential parts of your rental.
-This activity usually occupies 1 hour at the start of your session, and 1 hour at the end, especially if this is your first rental at LMRM.
+This activity usually takes 1 hour at the start of your session and 1 hour at the end.
 Please be prepared for this, and if you feel you need more time actively in front of the loom, we strongly recommend you book an additional session.

 So if I rent 2 sessions (8 hours), it seems I only really get to have 5-6 hours of active weaving (throwing the shuttle)?